Can You Take the SAT After High School?

 2. Updating an Outdated Score

 Generally speaking, your SAT score is good for five years.
-If it’s been five years and you are applying to school or a program that requires your scores, now is a good time to retake the test.
+If it’s been five years and you are applying to a school or program that requires your scores, now is a good time to retake the test.
 Colleges that you apply to will see this on your application.
 Even though test scores never truly expire, your old score may be underselling you.

 More and more colleges are waiving the SAT altogether as part of their applications.
 Other colleges do not require that students over the age of 25 take the exam either.
-Make sure you talk to application advisors or check the websites of your choice schools to know if you need to retake the SAT or not.

 3. Transferring to a Different School